woct0rdho/ComfyUI-FeatherOps/README.md

 2. Install torch >= 2.12 from TheRock
 3. git clone this repo to `ComfyUI/custom_nodes/`
 4. Run `python test_scaled_mm_hip.py` to test the correctness
-5. In ComfyUI, use `FeatherUNetLoader` node to load the model, which converts fp16/bf16 model to fp8e5m2 with the prepacked layout.
+5. In ComfyUI, use `FeatherUNetLoader` node to load the model.
 See the [example workflows](https://github.com/woct0rdho/ComfyUI-FeatherOps/tree/master/example_workflows)

+I recommend to load fp16/bf16 model, or fp8e5m2 model if you can find one, but not fp8e4m3 or fp4 model, because that would suffer from quantizing twice.
+For Wan, you can find fp8e5m2 models at https://huggingface.co/Kijai/WanVideo_comfy_fp8_scaled

 For best speed, the latent token count should be a multiple of 128.
 The latent token count is computed by:
 - Most image models with 16-channel VAE: `width / 16 * height / 16 * 16`
 - LTX 2.3 video-only: `width / 32 * height / 32 * (length + 7) / 8`.
 I haven't checked what's the size constraint when generating video with audio.
 If you did, please open an issue.
 - Wan 2.1/2.2 14B: `width / 16 * height / 16 * (length + 3) / 4`

 Currently tested models are Anima, LTX 2.3, Qwen-Image, Wan 2.1/2.2 14B.
-You may try to run other models with the 'default' config, but it's better to create special configs that exclude the unneeded modules.
+You may try to run other models with the 'default' model type, and you may need to exclude some modules in the loader if quantizing them severely degrades output quality.
+If you think there is some module that needs exclude, please open an issue.

 LoRA and torch.compile are supported.

-For some workloads you may see 30~50% speedup compared to not using `FeatherUNetLoader`.
+For some workloads you may see 30~50% speedup compared to not using `FeatherUNetLoader`, but your mileage may vary.

 Note on torch.compile: Recently ComfyUI introduced comfy-aimdo but it does not yet work with torch.compile .
 You may disable it with `--disable-dynamic-vram` when starting ComfyUI.